Student and Post-Doc OpportunitiesUndergraduate Opportunities

 The goal of the National Science Foundation’s International Research Experiences for Students (IRES) program is to provide high-quality educational experiences for small groups of U.S. students through active research participation in collaboration with foreign researchers at an international site and provide students with international collaborative research training and a personal network on which to build future collaborations.

 IRiKA is a competitive program.
-The five (5) students selected for the Summer 2021 cohort will each receive:
+The five (5) students selected for the Summer 2021 cohort each received:

 • US-Korea Roundtrip plane fare and transportation in Korea (~$2000)